 Bringing celebrated authors and historians to the Museum of the American Revolution for lively, facilitated discussions of their work.
-These evening programs explore the people, events, ideas, and legacies of our nation's Founding era.
+These evening programs explore the people, events, ideas, and legacies of the nation's Revolutionary era.

 Enhance your experience with a year-round schedule of talks and performances, demonstrations and workshops designed to engage visitors on multiple levels.
 Inspired by the Museum’s popular bi-weekly newsletter, the Read the Revolution Speaker Series invites acclaimed historians and authors for lively and engaging discussions about their recent work.

 Enjoy extended hours in the Museum’s core exhibitions at History After Hours, offered monthly on Tuesday nights.
-Each event features a changing lineup of unexpected speakers, artist demonstrations and hands-on activities that offer new perspectives on collections objects and stories about the Revolution.
+Each event features a changing lineup of unexpected speakers, artist demonstrations, and lively happenings that offer new perspectives on objects and stories about the Revolution.

-Create history with hands-on workshops available for lifelong learners, taught by the Museum’s knowledgeable team of educators and makers.
+Create history with artisan workshops available for lifelong learners of all skill levels, taught by the Museum’s knowledgeable team of educators and makers.

 Programs and Special Events